 And he said to me, "Take and eat it; and it will make your stomach bitter, but it will be as sweet as honey in your mouth."
 Then I took the little book out of the angel's hand and ate it, and it was as sweet as honey in my mouth.
 But when I had eaten it, my stomach became bitter."
-Here's The Revelation Realization.
+Here is The Revelation Realization.

 John's experience at the end of Chapter 10 is the whole point of the book!
-If you take The Revelation as nothing but a futuristic prophecy, you've missed the point.
+If you take The Revelation as nothing but a futuristic prophecy you've missed the point.
 It's far more!
 It is motivation for our lives today!

-As kids growing up, we all had a favorite candy.
-Mine was Zotz - "where the fizz izz."
-It has a sour center, encased in a sweet outer shell.
+As kids growing up we all had a favorite candy.
+Mine was Zotz - "where the fizz iz."
+(You should've gotten a piece when came in today!
+And now is the time to unwrap it and stick it in your mouth.)
+Zotz has a sour center, encased in a sweet shell.
 You start out sucking on sweetness.
 Then after 90 seconds or so, a sour explosion shocks your tastebuds.
-Zotz is the ultimate sweet and sour experience until you read Revelation.
+Zotz is the ultimate sweet and sour experience, until you read Revelation!

-At first, when John eats this book, it produces a sweet taste in his mouth - but as he digested its implications and tries to stomach what it all means - the initial sweetness gets replaced with a bitter bite.
+At first when John eats this book it produces a sweet taste in his mouth, but as he digests its implications, and tries to stomach what it all means - the initial sweetness gets replaced with a bitter bite.
 What tasted like honey goes on to cause a bad case of heartburn!

-Of course, eating the Revelation doesn't mean we should add ink and paper to our diet.
-John's experience was a metaphor.
-We too, need to eat up "Revelation" in that we read and grasp its implications!
+Of course, eating Revelation doesn't mean we add ink and paper to our diet.
+Like your experience with the Zotz, John's eating the book is a metaphor.
+For we too need to eat up "The Revelation" by reading and grasping its implications!
+Here's a book to chew on!